Alishahed/python-reference/README.md

-# python-refrence
+# python-reference
-I use this repo for note taking on python language features.
+I use this repo for note-taking on Python language features.